What is so special about analogue simulations?: Discussion

-For us, DHTW’s recommendation does not accord with sound methodology.
-Consider, for instance, a recent proposed realization of analogue Hawking radiation, by Mertens et al. (2022).
-The authors introduce a condensed matter analog in the form of a one-dimensional tight-binding model, which is a widely studied method based on constructing an electronic band structure by approximating the Hamiltonian of the system.
+In our view, Dardashti et al.’s recommendation does not constitute sound advice.
+Consider, for illustration, a recent proposed realization of analogue Hawking radiation, by Mertens et al. (2022).
+The authors introduce a condensed matter analog in the form of a one-dimensional tight-binding model, which involves constructing an electronic band structure by approximating the Hamiltonian of the system.
 In this setting, it is possible to create an analog of a gravitational horizon by a quench of a homogeneous system into one with particular position-dependent hopping parameters (Morice et al. 2021).
-Clearly, no meaningful test of radiation could be achieved in this setting without significant prior knowledge of the properties of the physical system under investigation.
-Among other things, Mertens et al. make plausible by physical argument that the number of particles measured by a static observer before and after formation of the horizon in a one-dimensional lattice model must be interpreted as a thermal distribution of particles.
-Without the relevant knowledge of the underlying physics, however, the authors would have had no ground to recognize the effect being tested as a genuine analogue of Hawking radiation.
-We therefore emphatically reject DHTW’s claim that testing on media whose underlying physics is unknown could provide more evidence than testing on familiar media.
+Evidently, no meaningful test of radiation could be achieved in this setting without prior knowledge of the properties of the system under investigation.
+Among other things, Mertens et al. argue that the number of particles measured by a static observer before and after formation of the horizon in a one-dimensional lattice model indicates a thermal distribution of particles.
+Without knowledge of the underlying physics, however, there would be no basis for such claim.